jadecobra/python_tdd_exercises/CALCULATOR.md

                 calculator.divide(self.x, self.y),
                 self.x/self.y
             )

-    # TODO
-    # test division

-    # Exceptions Encountered
-    # AssertionError
-    # AttributeError
-    # TypeError
-    # ZeroDivisionError
     ```
-    - `while self.y == 0:` this creates a loop, you are telling python to repeat the block that follows as long as `self.y is equal to 0`
+    - `while self.y == 0:` creates a loop that repeats whatever indented code follows as long as `self.y` is equal to `0`
+    - `self.y = random.randint(-1, 1)` assigns a random variable to `self.y` that could be -1, 0 or 1
+    - our loop tells python to assign a random variable to `self.y` as long as it is equal to 0
-    - remove `test_division` from `TODO`
+- remove `test_division` from our TODO list since the tests all pass

 ---

-***CONGRATULATIONS*** You made it through writing a program that can perform the 4 basic arithmetic operations using Test Driven Development
+***CONGRATULATIONS*** You made it through writing a program that can perform the 4 basic arithmetic operations using Test Driven Development.
+What would you like to do next?